syntasso/kratix-docs/docs/_partials/_using-multiple-promises.md

 kubectl --context kind-platform delete promises --all
 ```

-Verify the worker cluster resources are deleted from the worker cluster
+Verify the Worker Cluster resources are deleted from the Worker Cluster
 ```console
 kubectl --context kind-worker get pods
 ```